awesomemotive/wp-simple-pay-lite/readme.txt

 Requires PHP: 5.6
 License: GPLv2 or later

-🤩 Accept credit card payments on your WordPress with Stripe using WP Simple Pay, the best Stripe payments plugin! 🚀
+🤩 Accept Stripe payments on your WordPress using WP Simple Pay, the best Stripe payments plugin! 🚀

 == Description ==

 === The Best Stripe Payment Forms and Stripe Payments Plugin for WordPress ===

-**WP Simple Pay** is the best Stripe payment forms and Stripe payments plugin for WordPress that helps you quickly accept credit card payments on your WordPress site.
+**WP Simple Pay** is the best Stripe payment forms and Stripe payments plugin for WordPress that helps you quickly accept credit card, Apple Pay, iDEAL, and other payment types on your WordPress site.

 WP Simple Pay is a _standalone_ Stripe payments plugin that connects Stripe with WordPress.
 You don't need a complicated store setup or even need to use an ecommerce platform like WooCommerce.
 In just a few steps, you can be up and running in no time.
 Simply create a payment form and start accepting credit cards and other payment types with Stripe on your WordPress site.

 **Stripe Checkout** is a drop-in payment flow optimized for the highest conversion.
 It’s built for desktop, tablet, and mobile devices.
 It’s continuously tested and updated to offer a frictionless credit card payment experience.
 It’s also PCI DSS compliant and SCA-ready without any changes to your website.

-=== ✨ Stripe Credit Card Payment Processing Features ===
+=== ✨ Stripe Checkout Payment Processing Features ===

-- Accept credit card payments with embeddable payment form buttons
 - Integration with Stripe Checkout hosted payment forms
+- Accept credit and debit cards (Visa, Mastercard, American Express, Discover and Diners, and more) from global customers
+- Accept Alipay payments in Stripe from customers in China
+- Accept FPX payments in Stripe from customers in Malaysia
+- Accept Giropay payments in Stripe from customers in Germany
+- Accept iDEAL payments in Stripe from customers in The Netherlands
+- Accept Przelewy24 (P24) in Stripe payments from customers in Poland
-- Custom branding on Stripe Checkout payment forms
+- Custom branding on Stripe Checkout payment formsdd
-- Collect billing & shipping addresses in Stripe
+- Collect customer billing & shipping addresses in Stripe
-- Support for 30+ languages, 45+ countries, and 135+ currencies in Stripe
+- Support for 30+ languages, 45+ countries, and 135+ currencies
-- Apple Pay & Google Pay with Stripe Checkout
-- PCI compliant & SCA-ready credit card payment forms for secure payments
+- PCI compliant & SCA-ready payment forms for secure payments
-- Smart fraud protection & spam prevention
+- Smart fraud protection & spam prevention with Stripe Radar
 - [AffiliateWP](https://affiliatewp.com/) integration
 - Page builder integrations (Divi, Elementor)
 - Developer-friendly for building custom integrations
 - Pre-made payment form templates

-=== ✨ Stripe Credit Card Payment Form Features ===
+=== ✨ Advanced Stripe Payment Form Features ===

-If you need more functionality for your Stripe credit card forms, you can [upgrade to WP Simple Pay Pro](https://wpsimplepay.com/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link) to get these powerful features:
+If you need more functionality for your Stripe payment forms, you can [upgrade to WP Simple Pay Pro](https://wpsimplepay.com/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link) to get these powerful features:

 - On-site payment forms (no redirect)
 - Drag & drop payment form builder
 - Custom payment form fields to capture additional data
 - Mobile-optimized embedded & overlay payment forms
 - Apple Pay & Google Pay support with custom payment forms
+- Accept ACH direct debit (U.S bank accounts) in Stripe from customers in the U.S
+- Accept SEPA direct debit payments in Stripe from customers in Europe
+- Accept Bancontact payments in Stripe from customers in Belgium
+- Accept recurring payments with Stripe
+- Buy Now, Pay Later with Klarna & Afterpay/Clearpay
 - Custom payment receipt emails with Stripe
-- User-entered credit card amounts (great for donations)
+- Allow users to specificy the amount to pay (great for donations)
 - Coupon code management for Stripe
 - Tax rate management for Stripe
-- Accept ACH payments from U.S. bank accounts
-- Accept alternative payments (iDEAL, Alipay, giropay, SEPA, Bancontact, Przelewy24, FPX)
-- Accept recurring payments with Stripe
-- One-time & recurring subscriptions with Stripe
+- One-time & recurring subscription payments with Stripe
 - User-managed subscriptions with Stripe
-- Send renewal reminders with Stripe
+- Send subscription renewal reminders with Stripe
-- Create installment plans with Stripe
+- Create installment plans with Stripe to split payments
 - Charge initial setup fees with Stripe
 - Offer free trials with Stripe
-- Coupon duration settings
-- Buy Now, Pay Later with Klarna & Afterpay/Clearpay

 > **WP Simple Pay Pro - Stripe Payment Forms**
 > This plugin is the lite version of the WP Simple Pay Pro plugin that comes with many payment features including custom fields, user-entered amounts, coupon codes, tax rates, recurring payments (aka subscriptions), alternate payment methods, ACH, direct debit, Buy Now Pay Later and tons more.
 [Click here to purchase the best Stripe payment forms and Stripe payments plugin now!](https://wpsimplepay.com/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link)